256FF/Refill-uPrint-EEPROMs/README.md

 ----

 __Credits:__

-Many thanks to @bvanheu for the great creating tool and @mayrthom for the python script to convert the .bin files
+Many thanks to bvanheu for the great creating tool and mayrthom for the python script to convert the .bin files